 - Week of Prayer for Christian Unity.
 Date to be determined.

 - February 14 - Ash Wednesday at St. Mary's Cathedral, Calgary

 - February 17 - Rite of Election at St. Mary's Cathedral, Calgary

-- February 18 - Rite of Election at St. Mary's Cathedral, Calgary
+- February 18 at 3 - Rite of Election at St. Mary's Cathedral, Calgary

 - March 26 - Chrism Mass at St. Mary's Cathedral, Calgary

 - March 29 - Holy Thursday at St. Mary's Cathedral, Calgary

 - March 30 - Good Friday at St. Mary's Cathedral, Calgary

 - March 30 - The Outdoor Way of the Cross at St. Mary's Cathedral, Calgary